polyluxus/tools-for-g09.bash/README.md

 ```
   g09.wrapper [scriptoptions] commands
 ```
-Scriptoptions can be used to set memory requirements `-m` or processes `-p`.
+Scriptoptions can be used to set memory requirements `-m` or processes `-p` (currently work in progress).
 Depending on the command used these may or may not have an effect.
 Use the `-h` switch to get more information.